 But it didn’t last long.
 I was an anarchist for about 8 months.
 Give or take.

 It’s a pretty reasonable transition from right-wing anarchism to libertarianism: at some point, you realize that right-wing anarchy isn’t possible and you accept that maybe, just maybe, some central authority is necessary for society.

 I don’t remember anymore what did it for me.
+(It might have been Nozick.)
 But I do remember insisting for years afterward that the dream of right-wing anarchy was noble, just impossible.
 (A little like communism.)